 There are few items that remain consistently iconic as that of a strappy black dress.
-Pieces such as a classic white shirt and a pair of denim jeans for example are in the same league as a womens black dress.
+Pieces such as a classic white shirt and a pair of denim jeans for example are in the same league as the LBD.
 A personal paradigm of late, one I’ve continuously seen myself favouring more and more of.
 Regardless of hue, blue denim bottoms and a relaxed fit type shirt have become my exclusive signature staple.

 But when it comes to the white shirt, acquiring “the one” can prove to be quite challenging and illusive for me.
 Inconsistent sizing plays a big part, perfect in one section, far too tight in another.
 Or perhaps my issues lie within my broad shoulders.
 Feeling as though many styles seem to enhance this self-perceived flaw rather than detract.
 It is a piece I find myself either in anticipation (which is more on the rare side) or in sheer dread when window slash online shopping as such difficulties immediately come to mind.